DannyBen/snapcrawl/README.md

     Snapcrawl

     Usage:
-      snapcrawl go <url> [options]
+      snapcrawl go URL [options]
       snapcrawl -h | --help
       snapcrawl -v | --version

     Options:
+      -f, --folder PATH
+        Where to save screenshots [default: snaps]

+      -n, --name TEMPLATE
+        Filename template.
+Include the string '%{url}' anywhere in the name to use the captured URL in the filename [default: %{url}]

+      -a, --age SECONDS
-      -f --folder <path>     Where to save screenshots [default: snaps] -a --age <n>           Number of seconds to consider screenshots fresh [default: 86400]
+        Number of seconds to consider screenshots fresh [default: 86400]

+      -d, --depth LEVELS
-      -d --depth <n>         Number of levels to crawl [default: 1] -W --width <n>         Screen width in pixels [default: 1280] -H --height <n>        Screen height in pixels.
+        Number of levels to crawl [default: 1]

+      -W, --width PIXELS
+        Screen width in pixels [default: 1280]

+      -H, --height PIXELS
+        Screen height in pixels.
 Use 0 to capture the full page [default: 0]

+      -s, --selector SELECTOR
+        CSS selector to capture

+      -o, --only REGEX
-      -s --selector <s>      CSS selector to capture -o --only <regex>      Include only URLs that match <regex>
+        Include only URLs that match REGEX

+      -h, --help
-      -h --help              Show this screen
+        Show this screen

+      -v, --version
-      -v --version           Show version
+        Show version number

     Examples:
       snapcrawl go example.com